 Negative thinking can bring up feelings of failure, overwhelm, or helplessness.
 It is possible to gain greater control over how we feel by improving our ability to slow down and notice the thoughts floating through our minds.
 When we bring awareness to our thought patterns through mindfulness practice, we can begin to recognize them and their impact on us.

 Once we start to recognize our thoughts, we can then decide how we respond to them.
 We can acknowledge a random thought and allow it to pass without assigning meaning or judgement.
-We can challenge negative self-talk instead of accepting the thought as fact.
+We can challenge negative self-talk with a more positive or neutral thought instead of accepting the negative thought as fact.
 We can learn to look at things outside of the black and white and consider other, more helpful, alternatives.
-The better we get at mindfulness practice and observing our thoughts, the greater control we maintain over our feelings and emotions.
+The better we get at understanding this link between our thoughts and feelings, the greater control we maintain over our emotions.

 There is a relief associated between learning to distinguish between thoughts and feelings - and externalizing them from who you are as a person.
 The next time you experience a thought pattern that triggers a negative emotion, remember that you are greater than any mind games you play on yourself.